Arshiya0x7/Special-Headers/README.md

 ## ⭐ Overview

 **Special Headers**, developed by **Arshia0X7**, is a Burp Suite extension written in Python (Jython) that adds a dedicated tab for inspecting HTTP headers of any request or response.

+This plugin is for displaying custom headers of all requests and responses.

+By providing two lists:
+- 1. Headers that do not need to be displayed
+- 2. Headers that should be highlighted
+It displays the custom headers in a tab named "Headers".

 It focuses solely on headers, providing a clean and highly customizable interface with filtering, highlighting, and persistent settings.
 The extension also includes an advanced live header counter that updates when the tab is active.

 ---